publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptII/ch20/schIII/m__us_usc_t38_s2023.md

     (d) __Duration.—__

-    The authority of the Secretaries to provide referral and counseling services under the demonstration program shall cease on September 30, 2013.
+    The authority of the Secretaries to enter into a contract to provide referral and counseling services under the demonstration program shall cease on September 30, 2014.

     (e) __Definition.—__